Jordano98/web-audit-app/README.md

 1. Submit an invalid domain (e.g., `https://this-site-does-not-exist-12345.org`).
 2. **Verify:**
 * App displays a graceful error alert message without crashing the server.

+## 🤖 AI Tools Usage

+AI tools were used as a collaborative assistant during the development of this application in the following ways:

+* **Scraper & Logic Architecture:** Assisted in optimizing the asynchronous crawling pipeline in Node.js.
+* **Cheerio DOM Parsing:** Guided the extraction strategy for SEO tags.
+* **Code Explanation & Quality:** Assisted in writing clear code documentation.

+---

+## 🚀 Future Improvements (With More Time)

+If granted additional development time, the following enhancements would be added:

+1. **Deeper SEO & Accessibility Diagnostics:** Expand audit metrics to evaluate:
+   * Open Graph & Twitter meta tags
+   * Canonical tag validity & sitemap checks
+   * Color contrast ratios (WCAG compliance)
+   * External link health checks (detecting 404 dead outbound links)